 Day 2: Hiking in Shiretoko National Park

-Shiretoko National Park Nature Center
+First, visit Shiretoko National Park Nature Center

 Outside view of Shiretoko National Park Nature Center, showing the brown building, parking lot, and surrounding trees, a starting point for hikes on this Shiretoko itinerary.